Skip to content

 • Return findings with severity (error, warning, info) and an action (auto-fix, ask-user, no-op).

-• Trigger auto-fix if the step’s auto_fix limit is above 0 and any finding is auto-fix-eligible.
+• Trigger auto-fix if the step’s auto_fix limit is above 0, the step result is auto-fixable, and any finding is auto-fix-eligible.
+Document and empty-command lint can instead apply safe fixes during their initial pass and report only unresolved findings.

 • Pause for approval if blocking findings remain after auto-fix, or if any finding is ask-user.